-Groucho is an essential component of embryonic axial and terminal patterning
+Groucho is an essential component of the embryonic axial patterning network

-It is primarily through the spatially and temporally precise mediation of gene transcription in response to these extracellular signals that Groucho becomes fundamental to embryonic patterning.
-Many early embryonic patterning effectors can be divided into dorsal-ventral and anterior-posterior programs, though these processes are complex and heavily interconnected (Jaeger et al., 2012), requiring the coordinated regulation of dozens of transcriptional activators, repressors, and co-regulators (Mannervik, 2014).
-Definition of the dorsal-ventral axis, which is critical to germ layer development, is specified by the maternally-contributed gradient of nuclear Dorsal along this axis (Roth et al., 1989).
-On the ventral side of the embryo, high concentrations of nuclear Dorsal initiate transcriptional programs designating the mesoderm (Gonzalez-Crespo and Levine, 1993).
-In ventrolateral regions, modest Dorsal concentrations contribute to a neuroectodermal fate (Ip et al., 1992).
-The strength, spacing, grouping geometry, and distribution of adjacent binding sites modulate Dorsal binding and cofactor recruitment in order to correctly interpret the Dorsal gradient (Zeitlinger et al., 2007).
-Groucho is involved in the repression of a subset of Dorsal-target genes, and is one method by which Dorsal is switched from an activator to a repressor (Dubnicoff et al., 1997).
+It is primarily through the spatially and temporally controlled regulation of gene transcription that Groucho becomes fundamental to embryonic patterning.
+Many early embryonic patterning proteins can be divided into effectors of the dorsal-ventral and anterior-posterior programs, though these processes are complex and highly interconnected (Jaeger et al., 2012), requiring the coordinated regulation of dozens of transcriptional activators, repressors, and co-regulators (Mannervik, 2014).
+Definition of the dorsal-ventral axis, which is critical to germ layer development, is carried out by the maternally-contributed gradient of nuclear Dorsal along this axis (Roth et al., 1989).
+Dorsal is a sequence-specific transcription factor, and the strength, spacing, and grouping of Dorsal binding sites, along with the distribution of adjacent binding sites for other interacting factors modulate Dorsal binding and cofactor recruitment in order to correctly interpret the Dorsal gradient (Zeitlinger et al., 2007).

-Groucho has additional roles in the specification of the anterior-posterior axis.
-Early in development, the transcriptional groundwork is laid for the segmentation of the adult fly via multiple gradients, beginning with Bicoid and Nanos, which specify the expression of multiple gap genes, which in turn give rise to a striped pattern of pair rule genes, which then specify the expression of multiple segment polarity genes (Levine, 2008).
-Groucho is critical to the viable specification of this axis through multiple direct interactions with transcription factors, including engrailed, a segment polarity gene.
+On the ventral side of the embryo, high concentrations of nuclear Dorsal initiate transcriptional programs that determine the mesoderm (Gonzalez-Crespo and Levine, 1993).
+In ventrolateral regions, modest Dorsal concentrations help direct a neuroectodermal fate (Ip et al., 1992).
+Dorsal also acts as a repressor of dorsal ectodermal genes and, by keeping them off in ventral and ventrolateral region, it restricts there expression to the dorsal ectodermal primordium.
+Groucho is required for this repression and plays a critical role in switching Dorsal from an activator to a repressor (Dubnicoff et al., 1997).

-In addition to dorsal-ventral and segmentation pattering, Groucho is involved in terminal patterning of the embryo through interaction with Capicua (Ajuria et al., 2011), a process regulated by Ras/MAPK signaling (Chen et al., 2009) (Paroush et al., 1997).
-Groucho activity is not limited to the embryo, as it participates in patterning of the imaginal discs during larval morphogenesis through the control of dpp signaling (Winkler et al., 2010).
+In addition to its roles in dorsal/ventral patterning, Groucho has multiple roles in anterior/posterior pattern formation.
+For example, it is required for repression by numerous segmentation gene products such as Hairy, Runt, and Engrailed., Groucho also required for the patterning of the anterior and posterior terminal domains by the Torso RTK through its interaction with Capicua (Ajuria et al., 2011), a process regulated by Ras/MAPK signaling (Chen et al., 2009) (Paroush et al., 1997).
+Capicua recruits Gro to the tailless and huckebein throughout the embryo maintaining these genes in an off state.
+Torso RTK then activates Ras/MAPK signaling at the termini leading to the phosphorylation and consequent inactivation of both Capicua and Gro at the embryonic termini allowing the expression of tll and hkb as required for specification of terminal fate.

 Groucho is capable of both short- and long-range repression

-Transcriptional repressors in Drosophila can be classified as acting as either short- or long-range repressors dependent on their ability to counteract the regulatory potential of local (within ~100 bp) or distant (> 1000 bp distant) activating elements or promoters (Gray et al., 1994) (Gray and Levine, 1996).
+Transcriptional repressors in Drosophila can be classified as acting as either short- or long-range repressors dependent on their ability to counteract the regulatory potential of local (within ~100 bp) or distant (thousands of bp away or more) activating elements or promoters (Gray et al., 1994) (Gray and Levine, 1996).
 Some repressors are specific for one type of repression, while others can adopt a short- or long-range repressive activity through association with multiple corepressors operating via distinct mechanisms of repression (Courey and Jia, 2001).
-Groucho has long been studied as a canonical member of the long-range repression class, via recruitment by long-range repressors as Hairy and Dorsal (Cai et al., 1996) (Dubnicoff et al., 1997).
-CtBP, in contrast, is a well-studied corepressor capable of short-range repression when recruited by such factors as Kruppel, Giant, and Snail (Nibu and Levine, 2001; Nibu et al., 1998).
+Groucho was originally considered a long-range co-repressor recruited exclusively by long-range repressors such as Hairy and Dorsal (Cai et al., 1996) (Dubnicoff et al., 1997).
+CtBP, in contrast, is a well-studied corepressor capable of short-range repression when recruited by such short-range repressors as Kruppel, Giant, and Snail (Nibu and Levine, 2001; Nibu et al., 1998).